SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Experiments

 \subsection{Results on Visual Understanding}

-For visual understanding, we test the models on the prevalent benchmarks, including HallusionBench (denoted as HalluBench)~\citep{zhao2023beyond}, LLaVABench, POPE~\citep{li2023evaluating}, MMB~\citep{liu2024mmbench}, SEEDBench-IMG (denoted as SEED)~\citep{li2024seed}, and MMMU~\citep{yue2024mmmu}, which are widely used to evaluate the understanding capabilities of LMMs.
+For visual understanding, we test the models on the prevalent benchmarks, including HallusionBench (denoted as HalluBench)~\citep{zhao2023beyond}, LLaVABench, POPE~\citep{li2023evaluating}, MMB~\citep{liu2024mmbench}, and SEEDBench-IMG (denoted as SEED)~\citep{li2024seed}, which are widely used to evaluate the understanding capabilities of LMMs.
 The experimental results can be found in \Cref{tab:und_bench}.

-On HallusionBench and LLaVABench, our proposed method achieves substantial improvements over Janus-Pro-7B, the baseline model, with an increase of 1.9\% and 7.5\%, respectively.
-On other benchmarks, our model keeps the performance of Janus-Pro-7B, which is already a strong baseline.
+On HallusionBench and LLaVABench, our proposed method achieves substantial improvements over Janus-Pro-7B, with an increase of 1.9\% and 7.5\%, respectively; and tuned Janus-Pro-1B achieves an increase of 1.4\% and 0.3\%, respectively.
+On other benchmarks, our models keep the performance of Janus-Pro-7B, which is already a strong baseline; and slightly improve the performance of Janus-Pro-1B.
 The results demonstrate that our method can improve the understanding capabilities of LMMs and maintain the original advanced performance, while remarkably improving the generation capabilities.